Yu-Gi-Oh! Arc-V (manga): Plot

 After series of duels, Yuya and his brothers finally confronts EVE and G.O.D, with Yuya recovering his memories in the process.
 When Yuya was close to give in to G.O.D's temptation of having his whole family back, his three brothers sacrificed themselves to give their remaining powers to strengthen the Adam Factor inside Yuya, granting Yuya the card God-Eyes Phantom Dragon that eventually defeats G.O.D.
 The spirit of Adam than manifests and reunites with EVE, leaving together with her.
 However, before Yuya can destroy G.O.D, Reiji interrupts as he wishes to have G.O.D to continue his father's legacy, leading to another duel between the two.
 Yuya emerges victorious and destroy G.O.D, opening a path that leads to another dimension where G.O.D's creator is.
 Yuya, Reiji, Ren, and Isaac decides to confront the creator of G.O.D while Sora stays with Shun and Shingo.
 Before leaving, Yuya assures Yuzu that they are destined to meet again and gives his ace monster to her.
 Days after the battle, Yuzu meets the young Yusho, indicating that she'll meet Yuya again in the future like he had told her.

 Characters

+The English version of the manga uses the Japanese human character names.